seanjams/OAuthTutorial/README.md

 ### Node Modules We Will Use
 - `babel-cli` --- transpiles our fancy ES6 code into less fancy ES5 code
 - `babel-preset-es2015` --- ES6 preset
-- `body-parser` --- used for sending form data in express requests
+- `body-parser` --- for sending form data in express requests
 - `ejs` --- for rendering HTML embedded with javascript
 - `express` --- for running our backend server
 - `express-session` --- for storing our session tokens